Beware! The Blob: Plot

-Picking up fifteen years after the events of the first movie, The Blob, an oil pipeline engineer named Chester (Godfrey Cambridge) returns to his suburban Los Angeles home from the North Pole, bringing with him a small sample of a mysterious frozen substance uncovered by a bulldozer on a job site, a story which he tells his wife.
-Not aware that the substance is a piece of the Blob from the original 1958 incident in Pennsylvania, Chester comes home to store the substance in his home freezer prior to taking in to the laboratory to be analyzed.
-However, he and his wife Marianne (Marlene Clark) accidentally let it thaw, re-animating the Blob.
-It starts by eating a fly, then a kitten, then Marianne, and then, while Chester is consumed while watching a television broadcast of the film The Blob, it eats him, too.
+Picking up fifteen years after the events of The Blob, an oil pipeline engineer named Chester returns to his suburban Los Angeles home from the North Pole, bringing with him a metal container holding a small sample of a mysterious frozen substance uncovered by a bulldozer on a job site.
+Not aware that the substance is a piece of the Blob from the original 1958 incident in Pennsylvania, Chester stores the substance in his home freezer prior to taking it to the laboratory to be analyzed.
+His wife Marianne accidentally lets it thaw when she takes the container out of the freezer and forgets about it, re-animating the Blob.
+It eats a fly, a kitten, Marianne, and then Chester.

-Lisa (Gwynne Gilford), a friend, walks in to see Chester in the final stages of being consumed by the Blob.
-She escapes, but cannot get anyone to believe her, not even her boyfriend Bobby (Robert Walker Jr.).
-Meanwhile, the rapidly growing creature quietly preys upon the town.
-Some of its victims include a police officer (Sid Haig) and two hippies (Cindy Williams and Randy Stonehill) in a storm drain, a barber (Shelley Berman) and his client, transients (played by director Hagman, Burgess Meredith and Del Close), a Scoutmaster (Dick Van Patten), a farm full of chickens and horses, and (off-camera), people in a gas station, a bar, as well as various townspeople who turn up "missing."
-At one point, Lisa and Bobby find themselves trapped in Bobby's truck with the creature attempting to find a way inside.
+Lisa, Chester and Marianne's friend, walks in to see Chester being consumed by the Blob.
+She escapes, but cannot get anyone to believe her, not even her boyfriend Bobby.
+The rapidly growing creature quietly preys upon the town, absorbing multiple people.
+Lisa and Bobby find themselves trapped in Bobby's truck, with the creature attempting to find a way inside.
 While panicking, the truck's air conditioning is accidentally switched on and the Blob retreats because of its vulnerability to cold.

-The now-massive Blob consumes a hippie in a dune buggy, who inadvertently crashes in to it while it was crossing the road, followed by his girlfriend who tried to save him, and then invades a neighboring bowling alley during a championship tournament.
-After consuming dozens more people, the Blob moves on to an attached skating rink under renovation.
+After consuming dozens more people, the now-massive Blob moves on to an ice skating rink under renovation.
 It is finally stopped when Bobby activates the rink's ice mechanism, freezing it.
-While the frozen Blob is being filmed by a television crew, one of the crew's bright lights is positioned on the ground, melting a small portion of it, which oozes toward the sheriff and envelops his feet as he is speaking on camera to a nationwide television audience.
+While the frozen Blob is filmed by a television crew, one of the crew's lights is positioned on the ground, melting a small portion of it, which oozes toward the sheriff and envelops his feet as he is speaking on camera to a nationwide television audience.